szaimen/Nextcloud-NAS-Guide/README.md

 </details>

 ### How to create SMB-shares and mount it to Nextcloud in one go?
+The big advantage is, that you can create a SMB-share and mount the same location to Nextcloud in one go.
 <details><summary>Click here to expand</summary>

-The big advantage is, that you can create a SMB-share and mount the same location to Nextcloud in one rush.

 If you have followed this guide, you should have set up a **sensible folder structure** on the external data SSD by now.
 Based on this structure, you should **share** the `user folders` with the corresponding user that you just created.
 The `data exchange` folders should get shared with the users that shall have access to those folders.